hdShang/arxiv-daily/docs/cs-CV/2025-10-08/papers/251006988v1-no-mocap-needed-post-training-motion-diffusion-models-with-reinforce.md

 ---
 layout: default
-title: No MoCap Needed: Post-Training Motion Diffusion Models with Reinforcement Learning using Only Textual Prompts
+title: "No MoCap Needed: Post-Training Motion Diffusion Models with Reinforcement Learning using Only Textual Prompts"
 ---

 # No MoCap Needed: Post-Training Motion Diffusion Models with Reinforcement Learning using Only Textual Prompts